 The 11 members serve in their personal capacities.
 They are elected by the Assembly in a secret ballot from a list of people nominated by States Parties to the Charter (ACRWC Charter, article 34).
 Candidates are required to be of high moral standing, integrity, impartiality and competence in matters of the rights and welfare of children.
 Under the Charter, terms are for five years and members may be re-elected, following the amendment article 37(1) of the Charter which provides for members to be elected for five-year terms, renewable once.

 Bureau members are elected from within the Committee for two-year terms (ACRWC Charter, article 38).

-July 2010 to July 2015
+July 2015 to July 2020

 May 2013 to May 2018

-Joseph Ndayisenga, Burundi
+Mr. Joseph Ndayisenga, Burundi

-Azza Ashmawy, Egypt
+Mrs. Azza Ashmawy, Egypt

-Sidikou Aissatou Alassane Moulaye, Niger
+Mrs. Sidikou Aissatou Alassane Moulaye, Niger

-Suzanne Aho-Assouma, Togo
+Mrs. Suzanne Aho-Assouma, Togo

 Rapporteur: Mrs. Marie Christine Bocoum Dikere, Côte d'Ivoire